GuinsooLab/annastore/docs/sts/keycloak.md

 ## Prerequisites

-Configure and install keycloak server by following [Keycloak Installation Guide](https://www.keycloak.org/docs/latest/getting_started/index.html) (finish upto section 3.4)
+Configure and install keycloak server by following [Keycloak Installation Guide](https://www.keycloak.org/docs/latest/server_installation/#installing-the-software).
+For a quick installation, docker-compose reference configs are also available on the [Keycloak GitHub](https://github.com/keycloak/keycloak-containers/tree/main/docker-compose-examples).

-### Configure Keycloak UI
+### Configure Keycloak Realm

 - Go to Clients
   - Click on account
     - Settings
-  - Enable `Implicit Flow`
+    - Change `Access Type` to `confidential`.
     - Save
+  - Click on credentials tab
+    - Copy the `Secret` to clipboard.
+    - This value is needed for `MINIO_IDENTITY_OPENID_CLIENT_SECRET` for MinIO.

 - Go to Users
   - Click on the user